Jamaica national rugby league team: Americas Rugby League Championship

 The Americas Rugby League Championship was introduced through the RLIF policy of international expansion and development.
 Previous to the tournament's existence, the only regional competition in the Americas was the annual Colonial Cup however only the United States and Canada competed in this.
-The new competition would feature 3 teams with Jamaica being the new edition.
+The new competition would feature three teams with Jamaica being the new edition.
 Jamaica have competed in all 3 editions to date.
-In 2016, they would finish 3rd and last but would improve their position by a single place in the following 2 editions, finishing as runners-up in 2017 and being crowned champions in 2018.
-That year also saw the expansion of the competition to 4 teams with the addition of Chile.
+In 2016, they would finish third but would improve their position by a single place in the following two editions, finishing as runners-up in 2017 and being crowned champions in 2018.
+That year also saw the expansion of the competition to four teams with the addition of Chile.